Fair Incentives for Repeated Engagement: Special cases

+While \cref{sec:cvx-ccv} considered the setting where types' departure probability functions were either convex or concave, in this section we study the {setting in which} agents' departure probability functions that is similar to a softmax function.
+We define the notion of a ``linearized S-shape'' departure probability function below. { \begin{definition}[Linearized S-shape] Departure probability function $\ell_i(\cdot)$ has a linearized S-shape if there exists $\epsilon, v_i > 0$ such that

-\end{definition}
+\end{definition} }

 \begin{remark} {In \cref{def:eps-noisy} we have relaxed the assumption that $\ell_i(\rmax) > 0$ for all $i \in [K]$.
-This however is without loss of generality for the class of revenue functions we consider in this section, as for these functions the platform's profit would go to $-\infty$ if it were to deterministically pay out any reward $r \geq v_i+\epsilon$.} \end{remark}

-Figure \ref{fig:eps-noisy-loss-probs} illustrates these departure probabilities, for a single worker type and various values of~$\epsilon$.
-At a high level, $\epsilon$ controls workers' tolerance of wage uncertainty.
-As $\epsilon$ approaches 0, the above departure probability function mirrors that of a myopic worker who, {upon receiving reward~$r$}, deterministically stays or leaves, as described above.
-One can view this as workers placing the most importance on the {\it realization} of the reward, with no eye toward the future.
-As $\epsilon$ increases, {workers' decisions become noisier:} as $\epsilon$ goes to $\infty$, we obtain $\ell_i(r) \to \frac12$ for all $r$, {and} the decision to stay or leave {becomes} independent of the reward paid out; {phrased differently, the workers then act completely independently of the reward they received, and simply} flip a coin {to decide}.
+This however is without loss of generality for the class of revenue functions we consider in this section, as for these functions the profit would go to $-\infty$ if the policy were to deterministically pay out any reward $r \geq v_i+\epsilon$.} \end{remark} Figure \ref{fig:eps-noisy-loss-probs} illustrates these departure probabilities, for a fixed $v_i = 25$ and various values of~$\epsilon$.
+At a high level, $\epsilon$ can be seen as controlling agents' tolerance of reward uncertainty.
+As $\epsilon$ approaches 0, the above departure probability function mirrors that of an agent who, {upon receiving reward~$r$}, deterministically stays or leaves.
+As $\epsilon$ goes to $\infty$, we obtain $\ell_i(r) \to \frac12$ for all $r \in \Xi$, {and} the decision to stay or leave {becomes} independent of the reward paid out; {phrased differently, agents act independently of the reward they receive}.

-With this definition in hand, we formally define the notions of {\it worker surplus} and {\it platform welfare}.
-Let $\widehat{r}(\bx)$ denote a worker's expected earnings, i.e. $\widehat{r}(\bx) = \sum_r r x_r$. {Motivated by the interpretation of the value $v_i$ as a type $i$ worker's {\it reservation wage}, an appropriate notion of worker surplus in this setting is the difference between a worker's expected earnings and her value $v_i$.}